otori23/frontend-nanodegree-arcade-game/README.md

 The objective of the game is to move the player character from the grass region at the bottom of the game board, to the water region at the top of the game board.

-Open index.html, in a web browser, to begin game play
+Open index.html, in a web browser, to begin game play.

-Use the arrow keys on your keyboard to move the player on the game board
+Use the arrow keys on your keyboard to move the player on the game board.

 The game board displays the player's score and health statistics.
-The player's score is displayed on the top left, and the player's health is displayed on the top right
+The player's score is displayed on the top left, and the player's health is displayed on the top right.

 The player can collect items on the game board.
 The collectable items are randomly selected and placed on the game board.
 These items are:
-i)   Heart: adds +1 to player's health status ii)  Blue Gem: adds +1 to player's score iii) Green Gem: adds +3 to player's score iv)  Orange Gem: adds +5 to player's score
+* **Heart**: adds +1 to player's health status
+* **Blue Gem**: adds +1 to player's score
+* **Green Gem**: adds +3 to player's score
+* **Orange Gem**: adds +5 to player's score

-The placement of collectables happens at the beginning of the game, and on successfully reaching the water region
+The placement of collectables happens at the beginning of the game, and on successfully reaching the water region.

 When the player's health status reaches 0, then game play ends.
-Press the "Esc" key to start a new game session
+Press the "Esc" key to start a new game session.

 The relevant files in the project are: